jasonsnider/Jsc-plugin/README.md

 # CakePHP Utilities Plugin

-Provides some core utilities for The Parbake Project.
+Provides some core utilities for JSC.

 Dependencies